What does Tatiana mean?

 Prominent alternative forms of Tatiana (#577 in 2014) are Tania, Tanya, Tatianna, Tatyana, Tatyanna, Tiana (#554 in 2014), Tianna and Tonya.
-Adoption of these girl names reached its most widespread in the year 1995 and is now significantly less, with forms such as Tania, Tanya, Tatianna, Tianna and Tonya falling out of style.
+Forms like Tiani are uncommon.
+Adoption of these girl names reached its most widespread in the year 1995 (usage of 0.455%) and is now significantly less (usage 0.0966%, down 78.8%), with forms such as Tania, Tanya, Tatianna, Tianna and Tonya falling out of style.
 Tatiana (#577) and Tiana (#554) are two of the more chic girl names among these.
 Below is a graphed comparison of the usage of Tatiana and affiliated names.
 (Top 1000 Birth Names Statistics, 2014)

 A recommended similar baby name is Tajiana.
 This name tends to be less frequently used than Tatiana.